US STOCKS-Dow on track to snap 8-day losing streak as banks gain

 The White House late on Monday said it would take a lead role in crafting the tax reform legislature and set an August target date for the bill.

-Eight of the 11 major S&P 500 sectors were higher with financials, energy and materials gaining more than 1 percent.
-Three sectors were flat.
+Five of the 11 major S&P 500 sectors were higher, led by gains in financials, three were lower and the rest remained flat.

+Healthcare, which had risen the most on Monday, was off 0.4 percent, weighed down by Johnson & Johnson and Gilead.

-Apple's 1.3 percent gain made it the top stock on the S&P and the Nasdaq, shortly after hitting an all-time high of $142.87.
+Apple's 0.6 percent gain made it the top stock on the S&P and the Nasdaq.

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.